henrydierkes/Eagle_Rating/README.md

-This is the README file for the Jot Down! project.
+This is the README file for the Eagle Rating project.
-This is our personal finance app.
+This is our Emory rating app.

 wow